 HMO.
-An HMO covers costs within a network of contracted health care providers.
-Patients choose a primary care doctor from that network.
-That provider oversees the patient’s health needs.
-And he or she refers the patient to specialists, when needed.
+This type covers costs within a network of contracted health care providers.
+People choose a primary care doctor within the network.
+That doctor oversees a person's health.
+And he or she refers the person to specialists when needed.

 HMOs often have the lowest patient costs for private health insurance.
-At the same time, HMOs generally limit coverage in these ways:
+But HMOs generally limit coverage in these ways:

-- You have fewer choices of doctors and hospitals.
+You have fewer choices of doctors and hospitals.
 Only doctors and hospitals contracted with the HMO are covered under the plan.
-However, insurance companies may make exceptions for emergencies and medical necessity.
-And many HMOs allow visits to doctors outside the plan.
-You pay a higher fee, though.
-This is called “out-of-network” care.
+But insurance companies may make exceptions for emergencies and medical necessity.

-- You may need precertification for non-emergency hospital visits and some specialist care.
-This means you get the HMO’s approval before receiving care.
+You may need precertification for some services, such as non-emergency hospital visits and some specialist care.
+Precertification means getting the HMO’s approval before receiving care.
 HMOs also may require notification within 24 hours of emergency care.

 PPO.
-PPOs contract health care providers to provide services at a reduced fee.
-These include doctors, hospitals, and other health care professionals.
+This model contracts health care providers to provide services at a reduced fee.
+Providers include doctors, hospitals, and other health care professionals.
 PPOs typically have a larger pool of in-network doctors than HMOs.

 Most medical costs are covered when visiting in-network doctors.
-You only pay a small set fee called a co-payment or “co-pay.”
-Additionally, PPOs allow visits to any doctor without a referral.
+You only pay a small set fee.
+This is called a co-payment or co-pay.
+Also, PPOs allow visits to any doctor without a referral.
 PPOs may provide freedom to visit out-of-network doctors.
-However, these visits may require you to pay a larger portion of the bill.
+But you may pay a larger portion of the bill.

 Some types of service may not be covered.

 FSAs.
-Money is taken out of your paycheck throughout the year.
+You reserve a portion of your paycheck throughout the year.
 It is pre-tax money to use for out-of-pocket medical expenses.
-You decide the amount of money based on your estimated expenses for the coming year.
+You decide the amount based on your estimated annual expenses.

 Some plans provide an FSA debit card.
 For others, you pay first and submit your receipts for reimbursement.
-Any funds unused before the end of the year will be lost.
+At the year end, any unused funds will be lost.

 HSAs.
 The funds you put in an HSA do not expire.
-Any unused funds remain in your account for the next year.
+Unused funds remain in your account for the next year.
 Additionally, you may keep the account after leaving a job.
-And you have the option to invest the money.
-However, only high-deductible health insurance plans offer HSAs.
+You also have the option to invest the money.
+But only high-deductible health insurance plans offer HSAs.

-What is a high-deductible health plan?
-You are responsible for 100% of costs until meeting a deductible.
+With a high-deductible health plan, you are responsible for 100% of costs until meeting a deductible.
 Usually, this deductible is several thousand dollars.
-Then, your insurance will pay 100% of covered medical services.
+After you reach this amount, your insurance will pay 100% of covered medical services.
 You start with a new deductible each year.

 Government-sponsored insurance programs